goliatone/go-cms/README.md

 Translation precedence: `LabelKey` (or `GroupTitleKey`) → translated value → `Label`/`GroupTitle` fallback.
 URL resolution only runs for `item` types.

+Migration note: menu features rely on migrations:
-Migration note: apply `data/sql/migrations/20250209000000_menu_navigation_enhancements.up.sql` to add menu item/translation columns (`type`, collapsible flags, metadata, styling, translation keys, group titles).
-Undo with the matching `.down.sql` if needed.
+- `data/sql/migrations/20250209000000_menu_navigation_enhancements.up.sql` (menu item/translation fields: type, collapsible flags, metadata, styling, translation keys, group titles)
+- `data/sql/migrations/20250301000000_menu_item_canonical_dedupe.up.sql` (canonical key + uniqueness)
+- `data/sql/migrations/20251213000000_menu_item_external_parent_refs.up.sql` (external_code + parent_ref for out-of-order upserts)

+When using BunDB, these migrations are embedded and registered via `cms.GetMigrationsFS()` (see “Database Migrations”).

 ### Localization Helpers
 Locales, translations, and fallbacks are available across services. `cfg.I18N.Locales` drives validation, and helpers such as `generator.TemplateContext.Helpers.WithBaseURL` simplify template routing.
 Use `cfg.I18N.RequireTranslations` (defaults to `true`) to keep the legacy “at least one translation” guard, or flip it to `false` for staged rollouts; pair it with `cfg.I18N.DefaultLocaleRequired` when you need to relax the fallback-locale constraint.
 Both flags are ignored when `cfg.I18N.Enabled` is `false`.
 Every create/update DTO exposes `AllowMissingTranslations` so workflow transitions or importers can bypass enforcement for a single operation while global defaults remain strict.